mehulagg/gitlab/doc/user/group/saml_sso/scim_setup.md

 Follow [Azure documentation to configure the attribute mapping](https://docs.microsoft.com/en-us/azure/active-directory/app-provisioning/customize-application-attributes).

-The table below provides the suggested attribute mapping, which is known to work with GitLab.
-If your SAML configuration differs from [the recommended SAML settings](index.md#azure-setup-notes), your SCIM configuration needs to be different from the table below and match your settings.
-Mappings not listed in the table can be left to the default values.
+The following table below provides an attribute mapping known to work with GitLab.
+If your SAML configuration differs from [the recommended SAML settings](index.md#azure-setup-notes), modify the corresponding `customappsso` settings accordingly.
+If a mapping is not listed in the table, use the Azure defaults.

 | Azure Active Directory Attribute | customappsso Attribute | Matching precedence |
 | -------------------------------- | ---------------------- | -------------------- |